singh-man/books/crackingTheCoding/16_moderate.md

 26      return maxAliveYear;
 27  }
 28
-29  /* Copy birth years or death years (depending on the value of copyBirthVear into 30   * integer array, then sort array. */
+29  /* Copy birth years or death years (depending on the value of copyBirthYear into 30   * integer array, then sort array. */
 31  int[] getSortedYears(Person[1 people, boolean copyBirthYear) {
 32      int[] years = new int[people.length];